Texas’ unemployment system is confusing and frustrating. Here’s how to navigate it.

 If you have exhausted your Pandemic Unemployment Assistance benefits and have not recently been on regular unemployment, you don’t qualify for any kind of extension.

-Under the CARES Act, Texas provides up to 24 additional weeks of federally funded PEUC benefits to people who exhaust their regular state benefits.
-This program closes to new applicants on March 14, 2021, but continues through April 5, 2021 for existing claimants who have not exhausted their benefits.
+Under federal legislation, Texas provided additional weeks of federally funded PEUC benefits to people who exhaust their regular state benefits.
+This program expired on June 26.

 Extended Benefits (EB)

-EB is a state program that was triggered by Texas’ high unemployment rate in June.
-It also extends your benefits for up to 13 additional weeks.
-Before being considered for EB, you must first exhaust the standard 26 weeks of regular unemployment, plus the additional 24-week extension under PEUC.
+EB was a state program that was triggered by Texas’ high unemployment rate in June 2020.
+It also extended your benefits for up to 13 additional weeks.
+Before being considered for EB, you had to first exhaust the standard 26 weeks of regular unemployment, plus the additional 24-week extension under PEUC.

 While on an extension, will I get the same amount of money each week as I did while on regular benefits?